OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 - Assessing global demand for workout for the timeframe between mid-March 2018 and mid-March 2023.
 - Exploring top 3 fitness keywords searched that generated most interest for workout during various time periods.
 - Gauging the split of interest in these three keywords by Philippines and its far/near neighbouring countries, including in Middle East.
-- Identifying most popular workout type in Philippines and Singapore.
+- Identifying most popular workout types in Philippines and Singapore.

 <p align="center">
   <img src="https://github.com/OzzyGoylusun/Python.-Conducting-Market-Analysis-of-Global-Workout-Trends/blob/main/Visuals/Yoga%20Workout.jpeg"